 Founded in 2000 by professional perfume evaluator and critic Frederic Malle, this perfume house is a result of generations of perfumery expertise.
 Malle’s grandfather created Parfums Christian Dior for the fashion brand with the launch of the classic Miss Dior.
-Malle doesn’t create perfumes himself.
-Instead he acts as an editor collaborating with world-renowned perfumers to craft artisanal scents without being limited by a particular brand style.
-Gallery of creators, where recognition is given to the perfumers behind the formulations is one of the USPs of his stores and make his offerings some of the best niche perfumes.
+Malle doesn’t create perfumes himself; instead, he acts as an editor collaborating with world-renowned perfumers to craft artisanal scents without being limited by a particular brand style.
+Gallery of creators, where recognition is given to the perfumers behind the formulations, is one of the USPs of his stores and make his offerings some of the best niche perfumes.

 Must-try: Portrait of a Lady, Lipstick Rose, Carnal Flower